 Just a week before the next Worldwide Developer Conference, a trademark for "realityOS" was discovered.
 This filing could mean that Apple will unveil its own VR and AR platform at WWDC 2022.

 Rumour has it that Apple has been working on a VR/AR headset for some time now, which will be equipped with its own operating system.
 In a trademark registration, discovered on Sunday, it seems that the device's software is becoming more and more real.
-Parker Ortolani has Twitter shared a trademark application for "realityOS," which relates to "wearable computing hardware" and a variety of other areas of computing.
-Although Apple does not appear directly as the trademark owner, there are a number of indications that suggest it is an Apple trademark.
+Parker Ortolani has Twitter A trademark application for "realityOS" was shared, which refers to "wearable computing hardware" and a variety of other areas of computer science.
+Although Apple is not directly the trademark owner, there are several indications that suggest it is an Apple trademark.

 Apple secures rights to realityOS

-For one thing, the filing dates are suspiciously close to WWDC, with one case listing a "Foreign Filing Date" of June 8, a deadline that is two days after the developer conference's keynote.
-Ortolani notes that Apple typically files trademarks for products announced at WWDC a day or two after the keynote, which is "a great coincidence."
+For one thing, the filing dates are suspiciously close to WWDC, with one case listing a "Foreign Filing Date" of June 8, a deadline two days after the developer conference's keynote.
+Ortolani notes that Apple typically files trademarks for products announced at WWDC one or two days after the keynote, which is "a great coincidence."
 The two filings also occurred on December 8, 2021, two months before direct references to "realityOS" appeared in Apple's code.
-Both filings were made by "Realityo Systems LLC," which was registered in the state of Delaware on December 3, 2021 through the Corporation Trust Company, which provides "Registered Agent Services."
-The company's registered office is, incidentally, the same address that Apple has used in recent years to secure the names of macOS California versions prior to launch.
+Both filings were made by "Realityo Systems LLC," which was registered in the state of Delaware on December 3, 2021, through a corporation trust company that provides registered agent services.
+Incidentally, this company's registered office is the same address Apple used in recent years to secure the names of macOS California versions prior to launch.

 Apple has a weakness for shell companies